- Asbestos Exposure

 Children diagnosed with lead poisoning often suffer from:

-Lead exposure can pose serious dangers to pregnant women and industrial workers.
+Lead exposure can also pose serious dangers to pregnant women and industrial workers.
 Exposure to battery plants and lead smelters that use lead in their processing may also expose workers and children to dangerous levels of lead.
-Painters and workers with occupations involving welding, soldering, the chemical industry, foundries, gasoline refineries and the copper industry may bring dust home from the workplace resulting in secondhand exposure and poisoning to children.
+Painters and workers with occupations involving welding, soldering, the chemical industry, foundries, gasoline refineries and the copper industry may bring dust home from their workplaces, resulting in secondhand exposure and poisoning to children.